kuritsu/pozoledf-chef-repo/roles/README.md

-# Chef Infra Server
+# Roles

+This directory has all the node roles that PozoleDF supports.
+Check each role in the details below.

+## chef-server

-This server gets configured by the `cookbooks/pozoledf-chef-server` recipe, but for a clean install should be used the `scripts/install-chef-server.sh` script.
+This server gets configured by the `cookbooks/pozoledf-chef-server` recipe, but for a clean install the `scripts/install-chef-server.sh` script should be used.

 It installs and configures the following software: